tinygo-org/bluetooth/README.md

 Go Bluetooth support for Linux uses [BlueZ](http://www.bluez.org/) via the [D-Bus](https://en.wikipedia.org/wiki/D-Bus) interface thanks to the https://github.com/muka/go-bluetooth package.
 This should work with most distros that support BlueZ such as Ubuntu, Debian, Fedora, and Arch Linux, among others.

-Linux can be used both as a BLE Client as well as BLE Server.
+Linux can be used both as a BLE Central or as a BLE Peripheral.

 ### Installation